-Most of these forms of cloud are illustrated with photographs in WMO ($\frac{19872017}{2017}$).
+Most of these forms of cloud are illustrated with photographs in WMO (2017).

 Vertical visibility: The maximum distance at which an observer can see and identify an object on the same vertical as him/herself, above or below.
-Vertical visibility can be calculated from the measured extinction profile, $\sigma(h)$, as stated by WMO (2010).
+Vertical visibility can be calculated from the measured extinction profile, $\sigma(h)$.
 The relationship, however, is less simple than for horizontal visibility, because σ may not be regarded as a constant value.
-Nevertheless, the $I(h = VV)/I{10}I_0 = 5{\circ}\%$ rule can be applied.
+Nevertheless, the $I(h=VV)/I_0=5$ % rule can be applied.
 Taking into account this assumption, the vertical visibility can be expressed in a relation with $\sigma(h)$, in which VV is represented intrinsically, i.e.: